ArshadArshi/Tasks/README.md

+To run React app use "npm run client" and to run localhost server.js use "npm run server"

 I have created a multiples tasks using React framework and it consists of Hooks , Props destructuring , Context API , CRUD operations using fetch and axios , Redux concept of request response
 I have used multiple packages fro Drag and Drop , Bootstrap , Material UI , firebase Db and React-toast